mixuala/adventures-in-AI/exit-ticket.md

 # Exit Ticket
 > what the audience should walk away with

+finding patterns in data and make predictions touching every corner of your life, (you can run but you can't hide) AI beats humans at... why does it work? why now?

-touches every corner of your life data data data
+	data data data
 	life in n-dimensions (1e9)
 	everything is a probability
-AI beats humans at
 peek behind the curtains

+	data: everything is a number
+	perceptrons are the atoms of AI
+	a race to the bottom
+		loss equations & gradient descent
+	putting it all together

-train-test-deploy-repeat
+lifecycle: train-test-deploy-repeat
+there is a model for everything

+	data, vision, text, sound, games,

+ethics: what decisions are inappropriate?

 data + features =